-1 Funded by the U.K. Natural Environment Research Council (NERC), and the Tyndall Centre for Climate Change Research.
+&lt;sup>1 Funded by the U.K. Natural Environment Research Council (NERC), and the Tyndall Centre for Climate Change Research.

 In this paper we treat our representation of the system as a function f(x).
-It is helpful to distinguish between a model, its treatment and its simulator, where it is the simulator that is the function f.
+It is helpful at this point to make a distinction between a model, its treatment and its simulator, where it is the simulator that is the function f.
 Broadly, we may think of this simulator as arising from